c7sepe2/Imalys_ESIS-Software-Tools/README.md

 ### Usage

-Each tutorial comes with explanations for this process.
-The tutorials describe in depth the installation, use and combination of all *Imalys* tools.
-For expert users the background of important algorithms is explained at the [background](documents/backgroud/README.md) document.
-An online documentation is available at [GitLab]().
+*Imalys* must be called with a shell or terminal.
+All necessary commands and parameters are passed by a single text file.
+Installation, commands and parameters are described in depth in our [manual](documents/manual/Index.md).
+A [tutorial](documents/tutorial/README.md) provides examples of all processing steps and the combination of the *Imalys* tools.
+For expert users important algorithms are discussed in a [background](documents/backgroud/README.md) document.

 ### Changelog